I guess they don't like him very much.

-On Saturday, Enrique Peña Nieto was inaugurated as the next president of Mexico inside the congress building in Mexico City.
-Outside the building—known here as the Legislative Palace of San Lázaro—we were trying our best to duck out of the way of projectiles, dodge rubber bullets, and avoid taking big mouthfuls of tear gas.
+On Saturday, Enrique Peña Nieto was inaugurated as the next President of Mexico inside the Congress building in Mexico City.
+Outside the Congress building – known here as the Legislative Palace of San Lázaro – we were trying our best to duck out of the way of projectiles, dodge rubber bullets and avoid taking big mouthfuls of tear gas.

 In preparation for the uproar that seems to mark political events such as this one, the congress had been surrounded by barricades and anti-riot walls for days, while protesters from all walks of life had begun gathering since the early hours on Saturday.
 One of the loudest groups was #yosoy132, the student movement that erupted against Nieto during the presidential campaigns earlier this year.
-Organizing themselves with the Twitter hashtag #MexicoNoTienePresident (#MexicoHasNoPresident), they carried out something they referred to as operation #1DMX.
-Their protest was meant to be peaceful, but then the black bloc showed up and things took an ugly turn.
+Organising themselves with the Twitter hashtag #MexicoNoTienePresident (#MexicoHasNoPresident), they carried out something they referred to as operation #1DMX.
+Their protest was meant to be peaceful, but then the black bloc joined in, things took an uglier turn.

 Once the first few Molotov cocktails were thrown, the cops brought out the tear gas.
-North from where we stood, a group tried to penetrate the anti-riot walls through an opening made by a construction truck that had driven straight into it.
+North from where we stood, a group tried to penetrate the anti-riot walls, through an opening made by a construction truck that drove and crashed right onto it.
 Soon after, we found ourselves surrounded by 500 federal police officers.
-It was at that point that we decided to get the fuck out of there and started walking with the peaceful contingent in the direction of the National Palace, which is located on the Zocalo, the city's main square, just a few blocks away.
+It was at that point that we decided to get the fuck out of there and started walking with the peaceful contingent to the direction the National Palace, which is located on the Zocalo, the city's main square, just a few blocks away.

-As soon as we made it downtown, we realized the entire Zocalo was surrounded by cops but we managed to talk an officer into letting us walk through one of the security fences at the exact same moment Enrique Peña Nieto was being sworn in as the new president of Mexico.
+As soon as we made it downtown, we realised the entire Zocalo was surrounded by cops but we managed to talk an officer into letting us walk trough one of the security fences, at the exact same moment Enrique Peña Nieto was being sworn in as the new president of Mexico.

 Right in the corner of Madero and Eje Central, in front of the Bellas Artes Palace, we got trapped in an altercation between black bloc groups and the security forces who were trying to prevent them from getting to the Presidential Palace, where Peña Nieto was heading after the ceremony.

-It’s still a little too early to have a clear view on the situation, but definitely interesting to watch how the PRI moves now that it's back in power after two PAN (the opposition) presidencies.
-I mean, they already managed to devastate the city center on their first day in government, and that, at the very least, is impressive.
+It’s still a little too early to have a clear view on the situation but definitely interesting to watch how the PRI moves now that it's back in power after two PAN (the opposition) presidencies.
+I mean, they already managed to devastate the city centre on their first day in government, and that, at the very least, is impressive.